davecoll3/magic-8-ball/TESTING.md

   * Result
     * Placeholder text is displayed, within the text input, prompting the user to submit a question.
-    * The "Shake!" button provides feedback when the user hovers over it or clicks on it, when used on a desktop device..
+    * The "Shake!" button provides feedback when the user hovers over it or clicks on it; on a desktop device..
     * A valid question can be submitted by either an 'enter' key press or by clicking on the "Shake!" button.
     * When a valid question is submitted, it is not possible to submit a subsequent question until after the 8 Ball animation, and displaying of the answer text, has ended.
-    * When the 8 Ball animation and displaying of the answer text ends, the text input field is cleared of the previous question.
+    * When the 8 Ball animation and subsequent displaying of the answer text ends, the text input field is cleared of the previous question.

 &nbsp;